lao-tseu-is-alive/cgil-2dgeom/README.md

 ```

+## Develop
+you can clone this repository with a git clone
+then run a npm install in the cloned directory
+and use the various scripts inside package.json to help you work

 [Travis CI](https://travis-ci.org/lao-tseu-is-alive/cgil-2dgeom/)

-## Develop
-you can clone this repository as usual
-and use the various scripts inside package.json to help you

-# run unit tests with
+### run unit tests with

 ```bash
 npx jest -i --watch